 It will depend on your flexibility/spontaneity in your parenting, as well as the age of your children, of course, but once you decide the threshold for happy kids/bedtime boundaries, you can plan to book for the time of year that will put your session start time in the appropriate window.

 If you’re totally comfortable (and your kids handle staying up late well), feel free to aim for a late May, June or July family session, when we would be starting around 7 or 8pm.
 For a lazy, hazy, warm weather clothing palette, I recommend late June or July.

 On the the other hand, if you absolutely cannot see a late session working out for your family, then I recommend booking your session in April or early May, and especially if you need an earlier start time, for mid-late August through to October.
-If you want to aim for warmer, more comfortable weather, go for late summer/fall.
+If you want to aim for warmer, more comfortable weather in Calgary, go for late summer/fall.
 Or if you want the cusp of green popping (depending on Calgary’s unpredictable spring weather!), aim for early spring.